Michaelkenber/PlannerApp/PROCESS.md

 After this, the calculate traveltime function didn't work anymore.
 This function selected the last and second to last activities and found the traveltime in between them.
 However, now everytime i add an activity, the traveltime in between each activity is calculated.
 I had to change that function, so it takes in two entire activities instead of two locations and a transportype.
 This lead to alot of reordening of the code.
 After this i scanned my code for redundand lines, because the structure was changed so frequently.
 As it turned out there appeared to be quite a few redunded lines.
 I also deleted unnecessary pods JTAppleCalender and CalenderLib.
 I included visuals in the report and finished the classes within it.
 I added a .gitignore and a license and made a new read me.
-Just before time i fixed a bug, which sometimes had the minumumvalue for the endtimepicker to high.
+Just before time i fixed a bug, which sometimes had the minumumvalue for the endtimepicker too high.
 I fixed some spelling errors in the app.